PatrickKorus/mcts-general/README.md

 General Python implementation of Monte Carlo Tree Search for the use with Open AI Gym environments.

-The MCTS Algorithm is similar to the one from [muzero-general](https://github.com/PatrickKorus/muzero-general) which is forked from [here](https://github.com/werner-duvaud/muzero-general).
+The MCTS Algorithm is based on the one from [muzero-general](https://github.com/PatrickKorus/muzero-general) which is forked from [here](https://github.com/werner-duvaud/muzero-general).

 This code was part of my Bachelor Thesis: